Micah Burton Owings

 Micah Owings won a spot in the Arizona Diamondbacks starting rotation in spring training 2007.
 He made his first major league start on April 6th, pitching five scoreless innings and picking up the win against the Washington Nationals.
 Owings had a fine two-way game on August 18th.
 He went 4 for 4 with a double, two home runs, scored 4 runs and picked up 6 RBI in a 12-6 win over the Atlanta Braves.
 On the mound, he fanned 7 and allowed three hits (and 3 runs) in 7 innings.
 His .339 average in 2007 was the fourth-highest batting average by a pitcher in the DH era.
 This performance earned him a Silver Slugger Award.
 On the mound, he finished the year with a 8-8 record a 4.30 ERA and a 106-50 K/W ratio in 152 2/3 innings of work.
 In the postseason, he was used as pinch hitter in the 11th inning of Game 2 of the NLCS before getting the start in Game 4, which he lost.

 Things did not go so well for Owings in 2008.
 He started the season well but began to suffer arm trouble as his ERA sky-rocketed.
 He was 6-9, 5.93 in 22 games when the Diamondbacks placed him on the disabled list.
 In September, he became the player to be named later in the trade that brought slugger Adam Dunn from Cincinnati to Arizona.
 He was still unable to pitch when he joined the Reds and was used exclusively as a pinch-hitter, going 2 for 4 with a double; overall for the year, he hit .288 with one home run in 56 at-bats.
 He was back in the Reds' starting rotation to open the 2009 season, while also being used as a pinch-hitter between starts.
 On May 10th, he hit a two-out pinch home run in the bottom of the 9th off the St. Louis Cardinals' Ryan Franklin in a game the Reds lost, 8-7, in 10 innings.
 It was the second pinch homer of his career, and both of them were dramatic: he had hit the first on April 30, 2008, against Dave Borkowski of the Houston Astros, a two-run game-tying shot in the 6th in a game the D-Backs won 8-7.
+The enxt pitcher to hit a pinch homer would be Michael Lorenzen, also for the Reds, on April 6, 2017.
 He finished the year with a 7-12 record in 26 games, including 19 starts, and a 5.34 ERA.
 His strikeout to walk ratio was particularly disappointing, at 68/64 in 119.2 innings.

 Owings started the 2010 season in the Reds' bullpen, pitching 22 games with a record of 3-2, 5.40 and striking out over a batter per inning while essentially pitching in long relief.
 Still, on August 16th, he was designated for assignment when the Reds signed their top pick in the 2010 amateur draft, Yasmani Grandal, to a major league contract.
 The contract forced the Reds to open a spot on their major league roster, and Owings drew the short straw.